 The Pavement and Bridge Condition Performance Measures final rule, published in the Federal Register on January 18, 2017, established measures for state DOTs to assess the condition of pavements on the non-Interstate NHS; pavements on the Interstate System; and bridges carrying the NHS, including on- and off-ramps connected to the NHS.
-Targets must be set for six particular areas; 1) Percent of pavements on the Interstate System in good condition, 2) Percent of pavements on the Interstate in poor condition, 3) Percent of pavements on the NHS (excluding Interstate) in good condition, 4) Percent of pavements on the NHS (excluding Interstate) in poor condition, 5) Percentage of NHS bridge deck classified in good condition, 6) Percentage of NHS bridge deck classified in good condition classified in good condition classified in good condition
+Targets must be set for six particular areas; 1) Percent of pavements on the Interstate System in good condition, 2) Percent of pavements on the Interstate in poor condition, 3) Percent of pavements on the NHS (excluding Interstate) in good condition, 4) Percent of pavements on the NHS (excluding Interstate) in poor condition, 5) Percentage of NHS bridge deck classified in good condition, 6) Percentage of NHS bridge deck classified in poor condition.
+Table 7 provides a summary of the measures as well as the 2018-2021 adopted targets.